 Smooches pooches!
 How to make peanut butter molasses dog treats with carob kisses.
 They’re pawfect for special Christmas or Valentine’s Day treats, or just because.
+Any time is a great time for a kiss!
 Delicious peanut butter with a hint of blackstrap molasses and a droolworthy carob drop “kiss” make these downright irresistible to my boys.
 Meet me under the mistletoe!
 Puppy kisses for kisses accepted.

 Peanut Butter and Molasses Carob Kiss Dog Treat Recipe

 Homemade Peanut Butter and Molasses Dog Treats with Carob Drop Kisses

 This recipe was adapted from our peanut butter and molasses Christmas plunger cookie dog treats.
 Any of these treat dough recipes, or other rolling doughs, can be used to make similar dog treats with carob kisses.
 You can use our carob drop kiss technique with any favourite dog treat dough that has carob compatible flavours.

 - 1/4 cup room temperature water or other dog-friendly liquid

 - Approximately 1 to 1 + 1/4 cups of brown rice flour

 - Miniature dog friendly carob drops or chips